 Expression as Empowerment to cultivate Equanimity

-HORSE is an experiential based learning course that is offered in a trimester format.
-The Winter/Spring 2019 offerings of HORSE will be offered in a 10-week & 8-week format.
+HORSE is an experiential based learning course that is offered in an 8-week session format.

 50hrs Instructed Classes

 Student commitment for each trimester is (1) weekday class & (1) Saturday class per week.

 Extra time at the barn to practice HORSE skills, study or do homework or hangout with barn friends.
 Instructor supervised.
 Optional

 Winter 2019 - Enrollment Closed

 February 5 - April 20, 2019

 HORSE is co-led by Jordanna Anawalt and Ann Boyd.
 Both have professional experiences that center around teaching observation, expression and authenticity.
 HORSE is a collaboration of Jordanna and Ann's individual expertise and shared passion for horses, art and community.